-National Guard Bureau - The National Guard Bureau (NGB) was established as a joint bureau of the Department of the Air Force and the Department of the Army, and is responsible for the administration of the United States National Guard.
+National Guard Bureau - established as a joint bureau of the Department of the Army and the Department of the Air Force and is responsible for the administration of the United States National Guard.

-National Guard Youth ChalleNGe Program (NGYCP) - the NGYCP The National Guard Youth ChalleNGe Program is a community-based program that leads, trains and mentors atrisk youth so that they may become productive citizens in America's future.
-This award-winning program has been recognized as one of the nation's most effective and cost efficient programs for targeting youth who are at the greatest risk for substance abuse, teen pregnancy, delinquency, and criminal activity.
+National Guard Youth ChalleNGe Program (NGYCP) - a community-based program that leads, trains, and mentors at-risk youth so they may become productive citizens in America's future.
+This award-winning program has been recognized as one of the nation's most effective and cost-efficient programs for targeting youth who are at the greatest risk for substance abuse, teen pregnancy, delinquency, and criminal activity.

-States currently with Youth ChalleNGe Programs include: Alaska, Arizona, Arkansas, California, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Montana, New Jersey, New Mexico, North Carolina, Oklahoma,

-Oregon, Puerto Rico, South Carolina, Texas, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+States currently with Youth ChalleNGe Programs include: Alaska, Arizona, Arkansas, California, Florida, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maryland, Michigan, Mississippi, Montana, New Jersey, New Mexico, North Carolina, Oklahoma, Oregon, Puerto Rico, South Carolina, Texas, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
 Several other states are currently in the planning process to develop a program within their respective state.